SamuelHill27/bash-scripts/README.md

 # weblink

 ### description
-bash script designed to create .desktop files for urls. the .desktop file will open in your default browser.
+bash script designed to create .desktop files for urls.
+The .desktop file will open in your default browser.

 ### execution
 the bash file takes two arguments: a name and url.